 This Easy Pineapple Fried Rice is sweet, savory & tangy.
 It’s a healthier alternative to takeout, because it’s lower in sodium, vegan & gluten-free.

-While uber-delicious, it’s definitely not the healthiest choice to make when ordering out.
-It’s mostly made with unhealthy oils, meat, fish, or eggs.
-It’s usually really high in sodium, too.
+However, while uber-delicious, it’s definitely not the healthiest choice to make when ordering out.
+It’s mostly made with unhealthy oils, meat, fish, or eggs, and it’s usually really high in sodium too.
 So, its certainly not healthy or vegan.

 Pineapple Fried Rice is bursting with mouth-watering flavor

 I have made many different varieties of fried rice, but this has become the fan favorite around here and I get weekly requests for it.
 It’s a real crowd pleaser and quite addictive.

 The sautéed onions, garlic and soy sauce add so much savory flavor, while the pineapple adds the perfect note of sweetness & the fresh ginger takes it over the edge, and adds some wonderful zest.